-- .1 Co-ordinate as required with other trades to assure proper and adequate provision in the work of those trades interfaced with the work of this Section. - .2 Coordinate with electrician to ensure provision of all required wiring, conduit, and raceways.
-All wiring shall be inside raceways where surface mounted on walls.
+.1 Co-ordinate as required with other trades to assure proper and adequate provision in the work of those trades interfaced with the work of this Section.

 3.2 EXISTING CONDITIONS

 .1 Examine the areas and conditions under which work of this section will be performed.
 Correct conditions detrimental to timely and proper completion of the work.
 Do not proceed until unsatisfactory conditions are corrected.